When to worry about night sweats

 What infections cause night sweats?

 Some infections can cause night sweats - including tuberculosis and HIV.
-However, sweating is just one symptom of these conditions and on it's own does not signify anything specific.
+However, sweating is just one symptom of these conditions and on its own does not signify anything specific.

-Many people get sweats from fever associated with colds and flu.
+You may get sweats from fever associated with colds and flu.
 If you are unwell, seek advice from a doctor.

 Hyperhidrosis